not-sekiun/PyIris/README.md

 ```

 To interact with a scout run ```bridge <ID of scout>``` in the scouts handler.
+Once an interaction with a scout has been started you can run ```help``` to view all of the payloads available commands.

 ```
 PyIris (Scouts) > bridge 1